 Mission

-- the divers reconnoiter port facilities, beaches and hinterland
+- The divers reconnoiter port facilities, beaches and hinterland

 - direct action—which can involve freeing hostages or seizing material or equipment.

-- training of foreign military and police units
+- Training of foreign military and police units

 Operations